input-output-hk/peras-design/analytics/certificates-jan2025.md

 Leios is currently entertaining the following certificate scheme, and it could be considered for adoption by Peras, too.

-1. Stake pools register BLS keys for using in voting and prove possession of those keys.
+1. Stake pools register BLS keys for use in voting and prove possession of those keys.
-2. Nodes verify the proof of possession of the keys they receive.
+2. Nodes verify the proofs of possession of the keys they receive.
-3. Those keys are replaced periodically, perhaps every KES period (currently 36 hours) or every operational certificate (currently 90 days).
+3. Those keys are replaced periodically, perhaps every KES period (currently 36 hours) or in every operational certificate (currently 90 days).
 4. For each epoch, the [Fiat Accompli](https://iohk.io/en/research/library/papers/fait-accompli-committee-selection-improving-the-size-security-tradeoff-of-stake-based-committees/) scheme wFA<sup>F</sup> is applied to the stake distribution in order to determine the *persistent voters* for the epoch.
     1. Persistent voters should vote in every election during the epoch.
     2. A different supplement of *non-persistent voters* are selected at random for each election during the epoch.